joemcmahon/test-xml-simple/README.md

   Test::More
   XML::LibXML

+You should be able to use this module with any Perl from version 5.8 to 5.20.

-COPYRIGHT AND LICENCE
+##COPYRIGHT AND LICENCE

-Copyright (C) 2005-2013 by Yahoo! and Joe McMahon
+Copyright (C) 2005-2016 by Yahoo! and Joe McMahon

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.6.1 or, at your option, any later version of Perl 5 you may have available.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8 or, at your option, any later version of Perl 5 you may have available.